-Car insurance is one of the biggest expenses associated with running a car, so it’s natural that you’d want to know how to save money on your annual premium.
+Insurance is one of the biggest expenses associated with running a car, but there are ways to save money on your annual premium.

-No specific advice can guarantee a low premium for all, but here’s our general guide on how to – legally – save money on your quote.
+No specific advice can guarantee cheap insurance for all, but here’s a general guide on how to cut the cost of your cover.
 And the things you definitely shouldn’t do…

 Buy the right car

 This seems obvious and, of course, there’s probably a whole other article here.
-Generally speaking, the bigger and more powerful the engine, the more expensive the insurance.
-Likewise, a more prestigious and expensive car will bump up the cost, as will any model considered an accident-magnet.
-Ask any new driver who tried to insure a Citroen Saxo after 2005.
+Generally speaking, the more powerful the car’s engine, the costlier its insurance.

-Get on the price comparison sites but also contact companies directly.
-It’s mostly up to chance which provider will give you the best deal, so it’s worth talking to all of them.
+Try the price comparison sites, but also contact insurance companies directly.
+It’s mostly up to chance which provider gives you the best deal, so it’s worth talking to all of them.

 Get your story straight

 There are a number of things you must tell an insurer about yourself and your driving career.
-These include: how old you are, how long you’ve been driving, if you’ve had any accidents and when, what you do for work, where you live, how much you drive, where the car is parked… All this and more comes in to play.
+These include: how old you are, how long you’ve been driving, if you’ve had any accidents and when, what you do for work, where you live, how much you drive and so on.

-While you must tell the truth, there is leeway to be explored.
+While you must tell the truth, there is some leeway.
 Your career for instance, can be listed in a number of different ways.
-A photographer is a videographer is a multimedia assistant.
-A bricklayer is a builder is a labourer – and so on.
+A photographer might be a videographer or a multimedia assistant.
+A bricklayer is a builder is a labourer .
 Play with the variables, but don’t stray from the truth.

 It’s worthwhile working out how far you drive, too.
-The number of miles you cover in a year can affect your quote.
+The number of miles you cover in a year will affect your quote.
 Lower is better, in most cases.